KunkelAlexander/KunkelAlexander.github.io/_posts/2024-20-01-when-fourier-fails-filters-post.md

 ## Intro
-This post looks into different strategies for interpolating non-periodic, smooth data on a uniform grid with high accuracy.
+This series of posts looks into different strategies for interpolating non-periodic, smooth data on a uniform grid with high accuracy.
 Usually, one will opt for polynomial interpolation when dealing with non-periodic, smooth data.
 In this case, the accuracy of the interpolation is determined by the order of the polynomial interpolants.
 Yet, the interpolant order cannot become arbitrarily high on a uniform grid.
 The accuracy of polynomial interpolation on uniform grids is usually limited by instabilities such as [Runge's phenomenon][runge-wiki].

 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/runge.png" alt="">